shibatch/xpass/README.md

 [![Build Status](https://travis-ci.org/shibatch/xpass.svg?branch=master)](https://travis-ci.org/shibatch/xpass)

-# XPASS - experimental LLVM passes
+# XPASS - Experimental LLVM passes

 This is a collection of experimental optimizing passes for LLVM.
 It includes two plugins.
 The first one is SubstSleef, which rewrites